expo/expo/docs/pages/get-started/create-a-new-app.md

 ## Making your first change

 Open **App.js** file in your code editor and change the text to "Hello, world!".
-You will see it update on your device.
+You are going to see it update on your device.
 This is great progress!
 You now have the Expo toolchain running on your machine, can edit the source code for a project, and see the changes live on your device.

 <Collapsible summary="Are the changes not showing up on your device?">